2018 CAPO Award of Excellence Descriptions and Nomination Procedures

 - a letter of nomination from the primary nominator summarizing the nomination submission,

-- two letters of reference from individuals familiar with the nominee’s contributions.
+- one letter of reference from individuals familiar with the nominee’s contributions.
 The letter of nomination will specifically state why the nominee is deserving of the award by providing evidence for how the individual has contributed to the enhancement of psychosocial oncology in Canada, through their scientific and research endeavors, clinical practice, or education or policy (depending on award they are being nominated for).

 Please submit to: